dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

 ## Part 2: Terraform Modules
 >So far we've learned to create a standalone set of Terraform resources which are (somewhat) configurable via the declared input values.
 But what if we wanted to create a reusable set of resources (analagous to a Python class)?
 This is where Terraform modules come in.
-In this part of the tutorial we'll create and configure an S3 bucket to host a static website. (based on this reference [tutorial](https://developer.hashicorp.com/terraform/tutorials/modules/module-create?in=terraform%2Fmodules)).
+In this part of the tutorial we'll create and configure an S3 bucket to host a static website.
+(Note: this part of the tutorial is based on this reference [tutorial](https://developer.hashicorp.com/terraform/tutorials/modules/module-create?in=terraform%2Fmodules)).
 * [docs: modules](https://developer.hashicorp.com/terraform/language/modules)

 What we created so far in this tutorial is actually called a <ins>root module</ins> (like how a single `.py` file is considered a Python module).
 Now we'll create a reusable module that's somewhat analagous to a "package" in Python.